TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 10/Job 10.9.md

 ---

-Remember, I beseech thee, that thou hast fashioned me as clay; And wilt thou bring me into dust again?
+Remember, I beg you, that you have fashioned me as clay.
+Will you bring me into dust again?